-Best Mountain Bike Tire Pressure: MTB Tire Pressure Calculator
+Best Tire Pressure for Mountain Bike: MTB Tire Pressure Calculator

-The best tire pressure for a mountain bike is between 25-35 PSI (pounds per square inch).
+The best tire pressure for a mountain bike is between 25 to 35 psi.
 Listing down the exact mountain bike tire pressure is not possible because numerous factors decide what exact pressure would work in your favor.
-But, below we have mentioned few numbers that you can begin with.
+But, here are a few numbers that you can begin with.

 Read a detailed guide on how to inflate Presta valve without adapter